superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ## Conclusion

-As Machine Learning takes on an increasingly prominent and broad role in handling and realizing value from data, more organizations in a range of domains need an effective vector retrieval stack – one that organizes your data in a way lets you quickly retrieve relevant information, and represents your data in a way that makes it easy to feed it into your ML models.
+As Machine Learning takes on an increasingly prominent and broad role in handling and realizing value from data, more organizations in a range of domains need an effective vector retrieval stack – one that organizes your data in a way lets you quickly retrieve relevant information, and represents your data in a way that makes it easy to feed into your ML models.
 To build this kind of solution, you need the right combination and configuration of embedding models – connecting your [Data Sources](https://hub.superlinked.com/data-sources) to your [Vector Search & Management](https://hub.superlinked.com/vector-search).

 While generic pre-trained models fail to capture the nuances of proprietary data, developing custom models from scratch is expensive and risky.
 Fine-tuned pre-trained models with some high-quality in-domain data can outperform large custom models, while avoiding overfitting.
 But even better optimization results from intricate, home-grown solutions that develop custom models and integrate them with (fine-tuned) pre-trained models into a single system – one that assigns each type of model alone, or in combination with the other, to tasks each is best suited to.
 The future of Vector Compute lies in the development of this kind of solution.